 In Mathematics, the linear programming method is for optimizing the operations with some constraints.
 The main point of linear programming is to minimize or maximize the numerical value.
 It also has the linear functions that are subjected to the constraints in the form of linear equations or in the form of linear inequalities.

 Linear programming is considered an important technique which is used to find the optimum resource utilization.
 The terminology “linear programming” has two words “linear” and “programming”.
-The word “linear” says about the relationship between multiple variables with degree one.
-The word “programming” says about the process of selecting the best solution from different alternatives.
+The word “linear” talks about the relationship between multiple variables with degree one.
+The word “programming” on the other hand, talks about the process of selecting the best solution from different alternatives.

 An example of linear programming: